Gravel Cycling, Bike Trekking & Bike Packing - Why bicycle adventure is booming

 • Essentials: Make sure you have cages for at least 2 water bottles, nutrition bars or similar, a light first-aid kit, lights and batteries for overnight rides, cable ties and some duct tape can come in very handy too.

-• Sleep System: There's a huge choice of lightweight one man tents available and sleep pads and blankets.
+• Sleep System:There's a huge choice of lightweight one man tents available and sleep pads and blankets.
 Don't forget some loo roll if you're planning an overnight stay in the wild.

 • Clothing: layered and warm, pack a waterproof option, spare socks, some good mountain bike gloves - summer or winter options - are essential, cycling glasses are sensible for bright sunshine conditions and to stop dirt and stray bugs getting in eyes - with entry-budget options available

-The Bikepacking 101 Handbook is a brilliant 20,000 word book in it's second edition and a really useful resource for new adventure riders.
+The Bikepacking 101 Handbook is a brilliant 20,000 word book in its second edition and a really useful resource for new adventure riders.

 There's more great info here from Epic Road Rides.